osg-htc/docs/docs/worker-node/install-apptainer.md

 By default it does not install the setuid-root assist program and it uses only unprivileged user namespaces.
-Unprivileged user namespaces are available on all OS versions that OSG supports, although it is not enabled by default on RHEL 7;
+Unprivileged user namespaces are available on all OS versions that OSG supports, although it is not enabled by default on EL 7;
-instructions to enable it are below.
+instructions to enable it are [below](#enabling-unprivileged-apptainer).
-The feature is enabled by default on RHEL 8.
+The feature is enabled by default on EL 8.

 !!! danger "Kernel vs. Userspace Security"
     Enabling unprivileged user namespaces increases the risk to the